11 Easy Exercises for Ankylosing Spondylitis to Improve Joint Stiffness

 Ankylosing spondylitis neck stretching

-The tightness of the neck muscles becomes visible with time as Ankylosing Spondylitis disease progresses and the neck comes to a bad posture known as forward head posture.
-That’s why the stretching of neck muscles is equally very very important.
-We need to stretch both the right side muscle and the left side muscles of the neck.
+That’s why the stretching of neck muscles is equally very important.
+We need to stretch both the right side muscles and the left side of the neck.

-1. To begin with, find a comfortable and straight sitting position or you can stand to do this exercise.
+1. To begin with, find a comfortable and straight sitting position, or you can stand to do this exercise.

 2. In order to stretch the muscles on the left side of your neck, place your right hand on the right temple area, just above your ear, and pull your head towards the left side.